ayush-206/ayush-206/README.md

 - 👋 Hi, I’m @ayush-206
 - 👀 I’m interested in making money.
-- 🌱 I’m currently learning data analyst.
+- 🌱 I’m currently learning data analytics.
 - 📫 How to reach me as6316206@gmail.com

 <!---